CERTIFICATE PROGRAM

 The strength of the Canadian workforce lies in its diversity.
 Each jobseeker holds unique social identities, experiences and strengths.
 Recognizing and understanding this diversity is important for career and employment professionals, particularly when considering those within the Black, Indigenous and People of Colour communities who experience disability (BIPOC-D).
 Highlighted in CASE’s Diversity Works research report, racialized Canadians facing disabilities often find themselves in precarious work environments, despite possessing the skills and education necessary for meaningful employment.
 With 14.3% of Canadians aged 15 years and older living with a disability belonging to visible minority groups (Statistics Canada, 2020), career and employment professionals should adopt an intersectional approach to effectively assist them in their employment journey.

-This 6-week certificate program offers an enhanced understanding of the impact of intersectionality for BIPOC-D jobseekers and offers critical insights into the employment experiences of BIPOC-D jobseekers.
+In this 6-week certificate program, you’ll gain deep insights into the employment challenges of BIPOC-D jobseekers—and the practical skills to support them through equitable career strategies.
 This awareness will allow you to individualize your support and assist clients to advance in their chosen careers.
 At the end of the program, participants will be better equipped to deliver equitable and effective services and to form meaningful partnerships with BIPOC-D jobseekers and employers.

 The program content, discussions, practical assignments and live webinars explore key concepts like anti-racism and anti-ableism to grow your awareness and commitment to allyship and advocacy.
 You will learn research-based strategies to practice an intersectional and trauma-informed approach to career support.
-Upon completion, learners will receive micro-credentials that verify their participation in the program and outline the targeted knowledge, skills and/or competencies addressed.
+Upon completion, learners will receive a micro-credential that verifies their participation in the program and outlines the targeted knowledge, skills and/or competencies addressed.

 Key Highlights